GitJit-max/learning-linux/chapter/04-installing.md

 Traditionally one of the most significant differences with other operating systems has been related to the open source ecosystem, and the existence of the digital distribution service like package management.

-Package managers like dpkg have existed as early as 1994, and was originally a shell script.
+Package managers like dpkg have existed as early as 1994 (originally as a shell script).
 But the meaning of the phrase has evolved significantly.
 Package management systems became almost equivalent to other digital distribution services created much later such as the Google Play Store.

 Traditionally all software offered through package management has been free and open source.
 But some distributions include select closed source software.